150th Celebration News

 MARCH - The committee for our 150th Celebration is grateful for all those who are allowing us to share their Bibles.
 As we approach the Lenten season, we will keep a few on display and add seasonal items as we select them and will welcome a small item that fits this theme such as a special cross or figurine that represents the journey of Christ to the cross.

 Special Invitation from your 150th Celebration Committee - We are inviting you to share your special memories, best experiences and unique events that you have had since coming to this congregation.
 We are a group of people who share God’s love in many ways and have experienced many events, groups or individual events over the years that cover the time from yesterday to as far back as you have been a part of this First United Methodist Church located at 10th Street and 10th Avenue.
-Just a few that come to mind are Easter, Christmas, bazaars, banquets for Moms, Dads, and youth groups.
-Just write whatever memory you choose and share it with us during the next few weeks.
-We will collect these stories until about March 15th; they will then be gathered to be published in time for April 26th distribution.
+Just write whatever memory you chose and share it with us during the next few weeks.
+Please send them to Raylene Shively at 1453 40th Avenue, Greeley, 80634, or to the History committee in care of the church at 917 10th Avenue, 80631, They will then be gathered to be published as soon as we are able to get enough for a booklet to be used when we can gather together once more.

 We ask for your continued prayers and assistance as we continue to show our faith in supporting this congregation that has served Greeley from the same location for 150 years.